THE NAME & Legacy of SHADOW CATCHERS

 Mr. Junk photographed the southern Puget Sound area for over 35 years from the late 1920’s into the 1960's.
 His work is in the photo documentary style. subjects include the construction of interstate 5 and travel photography for state tourism department.

-PRESERVING & CELEBRATING the PHOTOGRAPHERS AND OUR VISUAL heritage of the pacific northwest
+PRESERVING & CELEBRATING the PHOTOGRAPHERS AND VISUAL heritage of the pacific northwest